Thursday nights – more than a youth club

 Child Safeguarding is another potential risk.
 All staff are regularly trained on child protection issues and our policy is reviewed annually.

 Donors receive a newsletter 3 times/year reporting on activities and achievements, and occasional e-newsletters.
 All can tour the Club with the Club Manager/Trustee.
 Donors are invited to an annual reception.
 Further formal reports and annual accounts can be produced and sent on request.

 Budget - Project Cost: £20,952Loading graph....

 Amount Heading Description £10,080 Deputy Manager salaries Adrian & Sarah senior youth workers supervising Thursday evenings £2,160 Fitness Coach salary Tom who supervises the gym allowing the 14 year olds to work out too £6,912 Part time Youth Worker Salarie Steph, Emily, Hamza and David running specific activities £1,800 Outside speakers 12 sessions of preventative workshops @ £150

-The Club is nearby to Westminster Abbey, in St James’s ward, of which 7% is in The Index of Multiple Deprivation top 5% most deprived in England.
+The Club is nearby to Westminster Abbey, in St James’s ward, of which 17% is in The Index of Multiple Deprivation top 5% most deprived in England.
 The Child Poverty Action Group shows Westminster is a London borough with high child poverty rates at 39%.
 Over 20% of children in low income households can’t afford to have friends round for tea/snack, or afford a hobby/leisure activity.
-The Club moved to this area in 1885.
-Celebrating 150 years, it has featured in countless local children’s lives.
+The Club moved from Soho to this area in 1885 and has featured in countless local young people’s lives.

 Around 70% of members live in local social housing estates, averaging a 10 minute walk from the Club.
 Senior Club has an average attendance of 60-80 members each night, with around 30% females.
 All are welcome irrespective of income, race, creed, gender, sexual orientation or ability.